Paraphraser/IOTstackBackup/README.md

 Note:

-* `iotstack_restore` will work "as is" with either the SCP or RSYNC backup methods, but you will probably have to solve the restore-side problem if you roll your own backup method.
+* `iotstack_restore` will work "as is" with either the SCP or RSYNC backup methods.
+If you roll your own method for getting backup files off of the RPi, you will also have to think about how to get backup files back onto the RPi so they are available during a restore.

 ### <a name="optionInvert"> Option 4: invert the problem </a>